May I use the COPAS Accounting Procedure (or other document) in my paper/presentation?

 Where is the APA® Certification Candidate Handbook?

-Click the link below to open the to open the APA® handbook PDF in a new window.
+Click the link below to open the APA® handbook PDF in a new window.

 Where do I find the APA® Annual Registration & Assessment Forms?